Risk & Modeling

 Retirement portfolios are asymmetrically sensitive to tail events.
 A retiree withdrawing from a portfolio is hurt more by a crash than they benefit from a boom of equal magnitude - because withdrawals lock in losses during downturns (sequence-of-returns risk).

 This asymmetry means that underestimating tail risk systematically overestimates plan safety.
-Retirement Lab addresses this by using the Fernandez-Steel skewed Student-t distribution, which captures both the frequency of extremes (kurtosis) and their asymmetry (skewness) — producing more honest success rate estimates.
+We explore this in depth in fat tails and retirement planning.
+Retirement Lab addresses this by using the Fernandez-Steel skewed Student-t distribution, which captures both the frequency of extremes (kurtosis) and their asymmetry (skewness) - producing more honest success rate estimates.

 Frequently Asked Questions